Yamazumi

 Get insights for your role

-Yamazumi is a visual stacked bar chart showing work element times against takt time to reveal imbalances and improvement opportunities.
+A yamazumi is a stacked bar chart of work element times against takt time, used to reveal overburden, idle time, and line-balancing opportunities.

 Definition